After 10 Years, Jenna Marbles Has Quit YouTube Over Accusations Of Racism

 "All that matters was that people were offended and it hurt them," she says of the video.
 "For that, I am so unbelievably sorry."

-She continues chronologically, apologizing for a rap that was racist towards Asian people ("It's inexcusable.
-It's not okay."), a video she felt was slut-shaming ("I had a lot of internalized misogyny"), and for the many videos she made that reinforced gender binaries.
+She continues chronologically, apologising for a rap that was racist towards Asian people ("It's inexcusable.
+It's not okay."), a video she felt was slut-shaming ("I had a lot of internalised misogyny"), and for the many videos she made that reinforced gender binaries.

 Advertisement